artsy/artsy.github.io/_posts/2023-02-10-mongo-geospatial-queries.md

 [the $nearSphere query](https://www.mongodb.com/docs/manual/reference/operator/query/nearSphere/),
 all worthy topics.

-But we hope that understanding this crucial distinction between `$center` and `$centerSphere` will help you make the right choice when devising your own radius queries with MongoDB or other geospatial engines.
+But we hope that understanding this crucial distinction between planar (`$center`) and spherical (`$centerSphere`) calculations will help you make the right choice when devising your own radius queries with MongoDB or other geospatial engines.